nonprofitable/nonprofitable.github.io/_posts/2017-04-28-drupal-training-in-afghanistan.markdown

 <figure>
   <img src="/img/afghanistan-ministry-higher-education.jpg" alt="Ministry of Higher Education, Kabul, Afghanistan.">
-  <figcaption>Walking with my class through the park-like Ministry of Higher Education complex, it's easy to forget we're in the middle of Afghanistan's largest city.
+  <figcaption>Walking with my class through the park-like Ministry of Higher Education (MoHE) complex, it's easy to forget we're in the middle of Afghanistan's largest city.
 This was where the two sides used to meet to discuss a possible truce, so both sides agreed not to shell it.</figcaption>
 </figure>

 I'm currently at the end of the classroom training component for this project, and taking the weekend (which is Thursday and Friday here) off before beginning the second phase, where I'll be doing one-on-one mentoring for the Afghan consultant who'll be playing an ongoing support role for the attendees of my previous class.